Cray-HPE/docs-csm/operations/power_management/Save_Management_Network_Switch_Configurations.md

 ### Dell and Mellanox Switch and Gigabyte/Intel Server Systems

 On Dell and Mellanox based systems, all spine and any leaf switches will be Mellanox.
-Any leaf-bmc and cdu switches will be Dell.
+Any leaf-BMC and CDU switches will be Dell.
 The overall procedure is the same but the specifics of execution are slightly different.

 1. `ssh` to the switch
 1. Enter `enable` mode (Mellanox only)